brandonsherette/angular-inline-toggle-menu/README.md

 It adds an angular directive to the module "inlineToggleMenu" and allows you to pre-build your inline toggle menus with an angular model.

+#Updates

+## v0.0.2 to v0.0.3
+Added ngClick property to toggleMenuItem Objects.
+This allows you to add ng-click operation to any of your toggle menu items.
+I will call the $parent scope's method.

+See Examples for more details on how to implement.

 #Installation

 ##Bower